totaljs/jComponent/readme.md

     this.element; // jQuery object

     // Methods
+    this.remove(); // remove current component
-    this.get([path]); // get a value according to path from a model this.set([path], value); // set a value according to path into the model });
+    this.get([path]); // get a value according to path from a model this.set([path], value); // set a value according to path into the model this.trigger(name, arg1, arg2); // trigger some event within all components });
 ```